-As we have mentioned plenty of times in our previous articles, defining and analyzing target audience is the first thing designer should do working over effective design solutions.
-Knowing who is your potential user and what they will want to get from your product is the solid basis for helpful, usable and attractive interface.
+As we have mentioned plenty of times in our previous articles, defining and analyzing the target audience is the first thing a designer should do working over effective design solutions.
+Knowing who is your potential user and what they will want to get from your product is the solid basis for the helpful, usable and attractive interface.
 Middle-aged and older people tend to like interfaces with light backgrounds as they find them more intuitive and navigable.
-Younger people can find well-performed interfaces with dark background more original and stylish and it can be the way to involve target users.
+Younger people can find well-performed interfaces with the dark background more original and stylish and it can be the way to involve target users.
 Teenagers and children can be attracted with thought-out interfaces using bright backgrounds and funny details.
-Certainly, it deeply depends on the nature of the product functionality and content; however, typical preferences of target audience can also be a good clue to efficient decisions.
+Certainly, it deeply depends on the nature of the product functionality and content; however, typical preferences of the target audience can also be a good clue to efficient decisions.

 Research the competition

 One more thing to remember is that your product is not going to appear one and the only on the market.
 It is going to participate in great and dynamic competition the prize in which is popularity and users attention.
 The choice of color scheme can be the way to make a product standing out of the crowd that can be crucial to enable the first wish of interaction from user’s side.
-Time spent on researching the existing products in the sphere can save much more time and effort on redesign of ineffective solutions.
+Time spent on researching the existing products in the sphere can save much more time and effort on the redesign of ineffective solutions.

 Test as much as possible

-All the aspects mentioned above should really persuade in one key thing to do: as the color is perhaps the most important tool affecting the level of usability and attractiveness of the product, every design solution should be tested properly, in different resolutions, on different screens and under different conditions.
+All the aspects mentioned above should really persuade in one key thing to do: as the color is perhaps the most important tool affecting the level of usability and attractiveness of the product, every design solution should be tested properly, in different resolutions, on different screens, and under different conditions.
 Testing proves strong and weak sides of your choice before the product goes out on the market, gets discussed and loses the chance of stunning first impression in case of inefficient design solutions.